South Moravian Region: 2021 tornado

 On the evening of 24 June 2021, a large IF4 tornado, the most powerful in modern Czech history, devastated multiple villages within the Břeclav and Hodonín districts.
 It killed at least 6 people and injured at least 200 others.
 The tornado tracked 27.1 kilometers (16.8 miles) with a max width of 2.8 kilometers (1.7 miles) This tornado was one of seven that touched down in Europe that day.
 It is estimated that this tornado caused over 15 billion CZK in damages.
 A total of 1,202 buildings were damaged by the tornado, 180 of which had to be demolished completely or partially.
 Well constructed homes were partly or entirely destroyed, including one that indicated IF5 intensity.
 However, a rather weak connection between the roof and the walls was found, which prevented the damage to be assigned an IF5 rating.
 Cars were mangled distances and into buildings.
 A car was thrown 200 meters into a field, with the engine found 150 meters away.
 Trucks, trailers, busses and other large vehicles were overturned or tossed. pylon of 400 kV power lines were toppled.
 Trees were uprooted, snapped, debranched and debarked.
 A factory in Lužice was heavily damaged with multiple vehicles mangled into the building.
 Some trees at the factory sustained severe denuding.
 Empty large containers were thrown and a solar farm was severely damaged.
 In Hodonín, a large and multi-story building found at the northern edge of the town had Its roof and interior significantly damaged.
 Wooden and steel beams from the roof were found impaled into the ground around the buildings and bent by the wind.
 Large concrete floor tiles were plucked out of the ground and thrown away.
 In Mikulčice, A bus with several passengers inside was thrown over a small hill, impacting a one-storey brick home. large concrete panels measuring 3 x 1 x 0.1 m were moved several meters.
-In hrusky, a caravan weighing 7 tonnes was tossed 20 meters away, flying over a garage.
+In Hrušky, a caravan weighing 7 tonnes was tossed 20 meters away, flying over a garage.
 Several heavy trailers and tractors as well as large concrete blocks from a hay storing structure were lifted and thrown by the tornado.